MicrosoftDocs/azure-devops-docs/docs/work/customize/add-modify-wit.md

 [!INCLUDE [temp](../_shared/customization-phase-0-and-1-plus-version-header.md)]

-Your team project contains 14 or more work item types (WITs), based on the process&mdash;[Agile](../work-items/guidance/agile-process.md), [Scrum](../work-items/guidance/scrum-process.md), or [CMMI](../work-items/guidance/cmmi-process.md)&mdash;used to create the team project.
+Your project contains 14 or more work item types (WITs), based on the process&mdash;[Agile](../work-items/guidance/agile-process.md), [Scrum](../work-items/guidance/scrum-process.md), or [CMMI](../work-items/guidance/cmmi-process.md)&mdash;used to create the project.
 A WIT is the object you use to [track different types of work](../backlogs/add-work-items.md).

 You can modify an existing WIT or add a custom WIT based on your team's tracking requirements or workflow processes.
 The most common reasons to modify a WIT are to add or modify the set of fields or field rules, change the workflow, or customize the work item form.